isongjosiah/driftwatcher/README.md

 **Structured Reporting**: Presents detected drifts in an easy-to-understand format, detailing attribute changes, including desired and observed values.

 **Flexible Configuration Input**: This tool supports parsing configuration from both Terraform state files (`.tfstate`) and HCL configuration files (`.tf`).

-**State File Preference**: It is highly recommended to use Terraform state files (`.tfstate`) for configuration input, as parsing directly from HCL files (`.tf`) is not yet stable and may not capture all nuances of your infrastructure's desired state.
+It is highly recommended to use Terraform state files (`.tfstate`) for configuration input, as parsing directly from HCL files (`.tf`) is not yet stable and may not capture all nuances of your infrastructure's desired state.

 **State File Lookup Logic** (when HCL is provided): When an HCL configuration file is provided, the tool first attempts to locate a corresponding Terraform state file.
 It looks for a state file explicitly specified, then a default state file (e.g., `terraform.tfstate`) in the HCL configuration's path.
-If no state file is found, the tool will attempt to parse configuration information directly from the HCL file.

 > **Note**: Extensive parsing directly from HCL files was initially explored but has been temporarily abandoned in favour of fetching state files based on the HCL configuration, as described, until HCL parsing capabilities are stabilised.

 **Local File Support Only**: Currently, configuration files can only be fetched locally.
 For instructions on how to fetch remote state locally, please refer to the "Fetching Terraform State Locally (Recommended)" section below.

-**Exit Statuses**: Provides clear exit codes for scripting (0 for no drift/success, 1 for general errors, 2 for drift detected).

 ## 2. Setup and Installation Instructions